vippsas/vipps-ecom-api/vipps-ecom-api.md

-If you have multiple sale units, prefixing the `orderId` with the MSN for each sale unit is recommended: If the MSN is `654321`, the `orderId`s could be `654321-acme-shop-123-order123abc`.
+If you have multiple sale units, prefixing the `orderId` with the MSN for each sale unit is recommended: If the MSN is `654321`, the `orderId` could be `654321-acme-shop-123-order123abc`.

-If you need to make multiple attempts at paying the same order, you can add a suffix to the orderId to make it unique: If your internal orderId is `acme-shop-123-order123abc` you can add `-1` to get a unique _Vipps_ orderId `acme-shop-123-order123abc-1` for the first attempt, `acme-shop-123-order123abc-2` for the second, etc. This is useful when a customer:
+If you need to make multiple attempts at paying the same order, you can add a suffix to the orderId to make it unique.
+For example, if your internal orderId is `acme-shop-123-order123abc`, you can add `-1` to get a unique _Vipps_ orderId `acme-shop-123-order123abc-1` for the first attempt, `acme-shop-123-order123abc-2` for the second, etc.
+This is useful when a customer does the following:

 1. Adds a product to the cart
 2. Goes to the payment page and selects Vipps